wholien/sg-sublime/README.md

  ## Usage

 The plugin should automatically open a browser tab to initialize your live session.
 If, for any reason, your tab gets closed, press <kbd>&#8984;</kbd>+<kbd>.</kbd>, <kbd>&#8984;</kbd>+<kbd>0</kbd> in any file to reopen the Sourcegraph live tab.
 Alternatively, you can click on `Sublime Text > Preferences > Package Settings > Sourcegraph > Reopen Browser Tab`.
-As you navigate through Go files, the tab should automatically load the definition and references for recognized variables.
+As you navigate through Go files, your browser should automatically load the definition and references for recognized symbols.